Standards for New Generators

 First, CNMI sources do not need to meet the standard for non-emergency generators found in 40CFR60.4204.
 Rather, the CNMI must meet the emission standards outlined under 40CFR60.4202 for all its stationary diesel-powered engines, regardless if they are used as emergency or non-emergency.

 Second, the CNMI does not have to meet the fuel requirement in 40CFR60.4207 for the maximum sulfur content in diesel fuel.
 The maximum sulfur content for diesel fuel used in the CNMI remains at 0.50% or 5000 parts per million by weight.
 The local petroleum suppliers in the CNMI currently supply this grade of diesel fuel.

-For additional information regarding the NSPS or other air quality permitting issues, please contact the Division of Environmental Quality’s Acting Clean Air Program Manager, Kate Fuller, at 664-8500 or 8503.
+For any additional information regarding the NSPS or other air quality permitting issues, please contact the Division of Environmental Quality’s Acting Clean Air Program Manager, Kate Fuller, at 664-8500 or 8503..